Hartop History, Family Crest & Coats of Arms

 Hartop Settlers in United States in the 20th Century

-- Percy Hartop, aged 22, who emigrated to the United States from Mellon, England, in 1907
+- Percy Hartop, aged 22, who immigrated to the United States from Mellon, England, in 1907

 - Georgina Hartop, aged 32, who landed in America from Bradford, England, in 1910

-- Godfrey Hartop, aged 5, who emigrated to America from Bradford, England, in 1910
+- Godfrey Hartop, aged 5, who immigrated to America from Bradford, England, in 1910

 - Muriel Hartop, aged 3, who landed in America from Bradford, England, in 1910